SAP-samples/btp-dc-samples/docs/buildcode/btp-bc-commarrangement.md

-# Create a Communication Arrangement between SAP BTP adn SAP S/4HANA Cloud
+# Create a Communication Arrangement between SAP BTP and SAP S/4HANA Cloud

 The S/4HANA cloud communication management apps allow you to integrate SAP S/4HANA Cloud with SAP BTP (or others) to enable data exchange.

-Predefined communication scenarios are available for different use case.
-For this mission, you use the sceanrio "Maintenance Processing Integration", technical identifier **```SAP_COM_0397```**.
+Predefined communication scenarios are available for different use cases.
+For this mission, you use the scenario "Maintenance Processing Integration", technical identifier **```SAP_COM_0397```**.

 There are different options to integrate SAP BTP with SAP S/4HANA Cloud.
-In this mission, you use a manual, minimalistic approach activating just one communication scenario with basic authentication.
+In this mission, you use a manual, minimalistic approach, activating just one communication scenario with basic authentication.
 For more options, see [SAP Help Portal](https://help.sap.com/docs/SAP_S4HANA_CLOUD/0f69f8fb28ac4bf48d2b57b9637e81fa/2e84a10c430645a88bdbfaaa23ac9ff7.html?locale=en-US&version=LATEST).

-Therefore you have to create a Communication User, a Communication System and a Communication Arrangement in S/4HANA Cloud and a destination in SAP BTP.
+Therefore, you have to create a Communication User, a Communication System, and a Communication Arrangement in S/4HANA Cloud and a destination in SAP BTP.

 ### Create a Communication Arrangement in S/4HANA Cloud